 If you aren’t able to get satisfactory results from the paralegal, or your lawyer does not have a paralegal, send a friendly email.
 In the email, explain that you have been trying to reach him or her but of been unable to do so.
 Avoid threats or accusations: You don’t want to create friction between yourself and your attorney.

 Give your lawyer a reasonable amount of time to respond to your correspondence.
 If more than a couple of days go by after you send an email with no response, you may wish to consider severing your relationship and finding a new attorney.
-While this can be a costly and time-consuming decision, it may be in your interest to do so.
+While this can be a costly and time-consuming decision, it may be in your best interest to do so.